nodejs/node-addon-api/doc/function.md

 ### Constructor

-Creates a new empty instance of `Function`.
+Creates a new empty instance of `Napi::Function`.

 ```cpp
 Function();